 Patient peace of mind

-getting care based on the time of the day, other commitments, and the potential cost of seeking
+getting care based on the time of the day, other commitments, or the potential cost of seeking

 care.
-A triage nurse will review the callers’ symptoms, medical history, concerns.
+A triage nurse will review the callers’ symptoms, medical history, and concerns.
 He/she will

 further assist the patient in coming up with a plan of care that is reassuring and provides an